ktravers/ktravers.github.io/_posts/2018-02-15-pattern-matching.md

   - avoid error handling for control flow (no begin rescues)
   - code for the happy path

+Think of the termination case, then happy path

 ## Comparisons

 - JS Switch vs Elixir Case (more sophisticated w/ Elixir, allows 'partial' matches... but also just use functions instead w/ Elixir)